 1. AdGuard adblocker

-It’s a very simple, no frill ad-blocking and is true to its core.
+It’s a very simple, no-frill ad-blocking and is true to its core.
 You will need a subscription for malware and ‘all application’ protection but HTTP filtering, which can be called pretty amazing or not-so-amazing depending if you are serious about your security or not (you should be), you get for free.
 Select the ad filtering method from high quality, high speed and simplified to unblock some web content.
-If you’re anything like me and don’t like to see the ‘key’ icon on the status bar, change the filtering mode from VPN based filtering to proxy based.
+If you’re anything like me and don’t like to see the ‘key’ icon on the status bar, change the filtering mode from VPN based filtering to proxy-based.
+It’s one of the best Adblock Plus alternatives available now.

 Download from one of the links provided below:

-You may also like: 5 Amazing Android Apps You Won’t Find in Google Play Store
+You may also like: 5 Amazing Android Apps You Won’t Find in Play Store

 2. Blokada adblocker